 Don’t live in isolation and loneliness.
-If it’s only you during the holiday season, turn to friends and neighbours for support; also, find ways to support others, such as volunteering.
+If it’s only you during the holiday season, turn to friends and neighbors for support; also, find ways to support others, such as volunteering.

 If you don’t feel right or show any heart-related signs and symptoms, do not postpone treatment during the holiday festivities.
-Seek medical treatment sooner rather later.
+Seek medical treatment sooner somewhat later.

 Keeping track and taking medications as prescribed can get lost in the holiday season shuffle.
-Missing medications can cause your blood pressure to be out of control.
+Missing medicines can cause your blood pressure to be out of control.

 If you take medication to manage your heart health, you should continue taking your medication at your regular times as prescribed during the holiday season.
 This is a simple routine that will help you avoid heart attacks.

 In cold temperatures, the heart works harder to maintain body heat.
 Therefore, heart rate and blood pressure may increase.
 On top of that, blood vessels can constrict, which restricts blood flow and reduces the oxygen supply to the heart.
 These factors could trigger a heart attack, especially in the elderly or those with existing heart disease.

 If you have existing heart disease, you should avoid exposure to severely cold temperatures.
 You should have regular hot meals and drinks to give your body the energy it needs to keep you warm.
 In addition, wrap yourself in layers of warm clothing when going outside.